turtle0x1/LxdMosaic/docs/index.md

 Its recomended that you install LXDMosaic in a container or virtual machine to avoid clutering your system, it installs alot of dependencies (mysql, apache, node)

+### Documentation

+The majority of what will be covered in this documentation is specific to LXDMosaic and not LXD itself, you can read the documentation for lxd <a href="https://lxd.readthedocs.io/" target="_blank"> Here </a>

 ### Installing LXDMosaic Ubuntu
 ```
 # Launch a ubuntu container